Nuamaan/ECS-265/README.md

 - Network Name: localhost 9545
 - New RPC URL: http://127.0.0.1:9545

+Make sure your RPC Server in Ganache matches the RPC URL above.
+If not, go to settings and change Port Number to 9545 and check that Network ID is 5777.

 To get the Chain ID, type in your console:
 ```
 truffle develop